Types of Charitable Remainder Unitrust

 4. Lead Trust

-A charitable lead trust can be funded either during the lifetime of the individual creating the trust or by will.
-It is a strategy most frequently used by the charitably inclined for estate or gift tax planning purposes.
-It can potentially provide benefits such as an income tax deductions or estate or gift tax savings on assets ultimately passed to the individuals designated as remainder beneficiaries.
-At the same time, the trust distributes regular payments to benefit a preferred charity or charities during the term of the trust.
+A charitable lead trust can be funded during the lifetime of the individual establishing the trust or through a will.
+This strategy is frequently employed by those with a strong inclination towards philanthropy for purposes related to estate or gift tax planning.
+It offers potential advantages, such as income tax deductions or estate and gift tax savings on assets that are ultimately passed on to the identified remainder beneficiaries.
+Additionally, this trust ensures that regular payments are distributed to benefit selected charities throughout the duration of the trust.
+By balancing charitable contributions with personal financial planning, a Lead Trust can serve multiple objectives effectively.